 ALERT The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Battery is low.
 Battery power is low.
 Can not find the file.
 The image you specified with the slideshow "Images" setting cannot be found.
-Change the "Images" setting (page 137) and try again.
+Change the "Images" setting (page 129) and try again.
 Card ERROR There is something wrong with the memory card.
 Turn off the camera, remove the memory card and then reload it into the camera.
-If this message re-appears when you turn the camera back on, format the memory card (page 180).
-IMPORTANT!
-Formatting a memory card deletes all its files.
+If this message re-appears when you turn the camera back on, format the memory card (page 181).
+IMPORTANT! • Formatting a memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
-Connecting to the network Camera power was turned off while image data was being copied to a computer or other device using a FlashAir card or an Eye-Fi card (pages 164, 166).
+Communication stopped.
+This message appears when the wireless LAN connection is broken for some reason during data communication between the camera and smartphone.
 File could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 40).
+If you want to record more, delete files you no longer need (page 36).
 LENS ERROR This message appears and the camera turns off whenever the lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
 LENS ERROR 2 The Anti Shake unit of the camera may be malfunctioning.
 If the same message appears after you turn power back on, contact your retailer or a CASIO authorized service center.
 Memory Full Memory is full with images you recorded and/or files saved by editing operations.
 When shooting with Prerecord CS, this message indicates that there is not enough memory capacity to record all of the pre-recorded images.
-Delete files you no longer need (page 40).
+Delete files you no longer need (page 36).